 Sebastien sighed, letting her shoulders slump.
 “I don’t know what you think was so impressive about that display.
 I lost.”

 Damien’s excitement dimmed, and he shared a look with Ana.

-“You put up an impressive fight,” Ana said.
-“You proved that your Will isn’t only powerful, but sound, and forceful, and clear.”
+“You put up a remarkable fight,” Ana said.
+“You proved that your Will isn’t only powerful, but sound, forceful, and clear.”

 “You’re only a first term student, Sebastien,” Damien said.
 His voice was gentle, as if explaining something worryingly simple to her, and he doubted her ability to grasp it.
 “Nunchkin is a fourth-term.
 And I heard someone saying he’s taken this class twice before.”